gatling/gatling/src/sphinx/http/recorder.rst

 Response bodies
 ---------------

 When the 'Save & check response bodies?' option is enabled, response bodies will be dumped in the same folder as the request bodies, and the simulation will contain extra checks using :ref:`RawFileBody <http-request-body-rawfile>` to ensure the actual bodies are matching the dumped ones.
-You might want to edit these checks, for example to parametrize the expected bodies, using :ref:`ELFileBody <http-request-body-elfile>` instead.
+You might want to edit these checks, for example to parametrize the expected bodies, using :ref:`ElFileBody <http-request-body-elfile>` instead.

 Running
 =======